 Why Per Wickstrom Founded A Forever Recovery

 With a treatment facility that is unique that brings together several different modalities, A Forever Recovery was the first program to address addiction on this level.
 Mr. Wickstrom brought together several different types of counselors, and we hope to guide clients into finding the kind of recovery that is best for them.
-A Forever Recovery was founded with the commitment to meet clients’ needs and offers several types of treatment including faith-based, self-help, cognitive, holistic, and indigenous.
+A Forever Recovery was founded with the commitment to meet clients’ needs and offers several types of treatment including faith-based, self-help, cognitive, and indigenous.
 Staff is available to help clients choose the best path for them.

 Wickstrom’s Role with Charity Work at A Forever Recovery